Customizing AWS CloudWatch DataSourcesLast updated on 28 January, 2022

 Note: For editing the metric paths for datapoints that are using the Active Discovery method, a standard metric path is followed for Cloudwatch in LogicMonitor:

 Let’s continue with the S3 bucket DataSource example.
 Following will be the metric path:

 Typically, issues arise because of the following:

-- Incorrect Aggregation Method.
-Is the aggregation method you are trying to use actually valid for the desired Metric?
+2. Incorrect Aggregation Method.
+Is the aggregation method you are trying to use valid for the desired Metric?

-You can identify which specific issue is occuring with the Poll Now functionality for your DataSource – you can find the Poll Now option on the Raw Data tab.
-It'll display the request LogicMonitor makes to AWS for your DataSource, as well as any errors AWS returns.
+You can identify which specific issue is occurring with the Poll Now functionality for your DataSource – you can find the Poll Now option on the Raw Data tab.
+On the Raw Data tab, the request that LogicMonitor makes to AWS for your DataSource, as well as any errors AWS returns is displayed.